Quacken8/timey-wimey/extension/README.md

 - Tracks your working time per workspace, per file, and even per commit.
 - Allows you to add a custom tracker to track whatever you'd like. **TBD**
 - Uses local installation of `sqlite3` making it work anywhere where sqlite runs.
-- Allows you to use your own database instead of sqlite. **TBD**
+- Allows you to use your own database instead of sqlite.
 - Shows the tracking data in a handy webview UI

 ## !Prerequisites

 - By default this extension requires the machine's shell to understand `sqlite3`.
 For MacOS and most Linux distros `sqlite3` is already installed.
-- If it isn't installed download it from [the official website](https://sqlite.org/download.html) and don't forget to put it in PATH ([here's how you do that on Windows](https://stackoverflow.com/a/9546345/14004902))
+- If it isn't installed download it from [the official website](https://sqlite.org/download.html) and don't forget to put it in PATH
+- or define your own db command in the configuration

 ## Usage

 - The extension tracks time automatically by checking what you are working in periodical intervals
 - During the interval you are considered working if the Vscode window was focused and considered writing if you have written or deleted any text
 - A timer on the right side of the status bar shows how much time you have spent working today.
-It updates every minute, however if the checking interval is longer than that new data won't show until the interval ends
+- The timer updates every minute, however if the checking interval is longer than that new data won't show until the interval ends
 - Clicking on the timer opens up an interactive UI with a graph and a bunch of filtering options
 - Timey also supports manual entries which may come in handy for situations where work related to a workspace or a file doesn't neccesiraly also mean your Vscode was in focus